Everyone needs a holiday! It is good for your mind and body to rest and relax!

 Having read the information in this section, consider the following questions.

-- Is there anything specific I need to be aware of when travelling after a stroke (for example: precautions, medications, vaccinations)?
+- Is there anything specific I need to aware of when travelling after a stroke (for example: precautions, medications, vaccinations)?

-- Do I have travel insurance?
+- Do I travel insurance?